Skip to content

 What benefits percentage is realistic?

 25-35% typical.
 15-25% (less employer pension requirements, less health insurance).
 EU: varies by country, generally 30-50% including social contributions.
-Your specific number from payroll provider or finance team.
-Use conservative estimate (30%) when unsure — better to underestimate savings from outsourcing than overestimate.
+Your specific number from payroll provider or finance team. conservative estimate reflect (30%) when unsure — better to underestimate savings from outsourcing than overestimate.

 How do I assess efficiency factor?